bl-rd/bl-rd-archive/content/posts/video-game-style-text/index.md

 The {{<external-link href="https://developer.mozilla.org/en-US/docs/Web/API/Element/animate">}}animate function{{</external-link>}} takes two arguments &mdash; `keyframes` and `options`.

 The `keyframes` can be thought of as a JavaScript of version of the steps defined in a CSS `@keyframes` animation.
 To be honest, I found this step difficult.
-This was mainly due to browser support for animating from or two a property that hasn't been explicitly stated {{<footnote-link ropey>}}seems ropey at present{{</footnote-link>}}.
+This was mainly due to browser support for animating from or to a property that hasn't been explicitly stated {{<footnote-link ropey>}}seems ropey at present{{</footnote-link>}}.

 The `options` argument is the equivalent of all the other animation properties that you can be defined in CSS.
 I'd recommend a look at the {{<external-link href="https://css-tricks.com/css-animations-vs-web-animations-api/">}}CSS Tricks article{{</external-link>}} that looks at the differences and similiarites between CSS animations and the Web Animations API.